Bylaws of the International Environmental Communication Association

 ARTICLE 1: Name

-The name of the organization shall be International Environmental Communication Association (IECA), as determined by a vote of the elected Directors of the Board (vote on July 11, 2011).
+The name of the organization shall be International Environmental Communication Association (IECA), as determined by a vote of the elected members of the Board (vote on July 11, 2011).

 ARTICLE 2: Mission, Vision & Objectives